-Themes Тор ics:
+Themes Тор pics:

-There are three prescribed themes: The topics below will be studied through these three thee thee thee the themes.
+There are three prescribed theme The topics below will be studied through these three themes.

 the individual 1.
-Personal identity
+2. 3.
 2. Relationships

-2. 3.
-Leisure and interests

-the French speaking commu inities 4.
-Daily life/lifestyles

-5. Travel and tourism
+the French speaking community nities 5.
+4. 5.
+Leisure and interests Daily life/lifestyles Travel and tourism

-• the changing world 6.
-School life and aspirations

-7. Arts and entertainment
+the changing world 6.
+7. School life and aspirations Arts and entertainment

-8. The world of work
+8. 9.
+10 The world of work Current issues The young person's world

-9. Current issues

-10. The young person's world

-Responding to an aural stimu Responding to written mater Writing (eg letter writing)
+Conversation (speaking) Responding to an aural stimul Responding to written materi Writing (eg letter writing) Particular Course Requirements: al (reading)

-Particular Course Requirements : Nil

-Assessment: HSC course only 1
+Assessment: HSC course only - - F

-External Assessment Weightir ng Internal Assessment Weighting
+External Assessment Weighting Internal Assessment Weighting

 An Oral examination: Speaking 20

 Conversation 20 Listening and Responding 30

-Reading and Responding 30

-A written examination: Writing in French 20
+A written examination: Reading and Responding Writing in French 30 20

 Listening and responding 25

 Reading and responding 40

 Writing in French 15

+100 100